Last weekend, I did something I thought I never would.

 In addition to reducing carbon in the atmosphere (which, we know is what causes global warming), root systems also influence the diversity of worms and microorganisms in the soil.
 The more diversity of microbes in the soil, the more rich it is and the better plants will grow in it.

 All you have to do is add more plants to your garden, or make room for natives to arrive through natural seeding processes.
-Even if you’re not a homeowner, you can add more plants pollinators love to your front stoop and petition the space you live to add more natives to communal outdoor areas.
+Even if you’re not a homeowner, you can add more plants pollinators love to your front stoop and petition the place you live to add more natives to communal outdoor areas.

 It’s not easy, but it’s simple.
-I look at this picture and see the invasive plants I’ve learned and how I’m still surrounded by them.
-But I’ll be chipping away at the invasives on my property, encouraging others to do the same, and next up will be reaching out to local government to rid our open spaces and medians of these ecology killers.
+I look at this picture and see the invasive plants I’ve learned about and how I’m still surrounded by them.
+I’ll be chipping away at the invasives on my property, encouraging others to do the same, and next up will be reaching out to local government to rid our open spaces and medians of these ecology killers.